sri-vaishu/AMD-HW5/README.md

 # AMD-HW5

 This repo contains the ADM Homework 5 of:
--Giulio Rago
+- Giulio Rago
--Emanuele Fratocchi
+- Emanuele Fratocchi
--Sri vaishnavi  Reddy
+- Sri vaishnavi  Reddy